genesith/YAMT-blog/_pages/about.md

   - /about.html
 ---

 Hi, my name is Eugene.
-Right now I work at S2W Inc., where I am a senior researcher in the AI Team.
-I work on applying NLP methods to detect and interpret various forms of cybercrime.
-I am also working on automatic processing of cyber threat intelligence (CTI) information.
+Right now I work at Korean data intelligence startup S2W Inc., where I work as a senior researcher in the AI Team.
+I worked on **AI for security**: applying NLP methods to detect and interpret various forms of cybercrime, as well as automatatically processing cyber threat intelligence (CTI).

-I am most interested in how to make models adapt to new or changing information.
-Currently, I work with retrieval as a way of augmenting nonparametric knowledge.
-In the long term, I believe interpreting parameterized knowledge will lead to more sophisticated methods of augmentation.
+Nowadays, I'm working on vice versa, **security for AI**.
+My current research revolves around adversarial attacks on LLMs and robust training methods.
+If you're working on these areas, feel free to reach out to me!

 Prior to all of this, I received my Bachelor's and Master's degrees at KAIST.
 During this time I engaged with a number of topics including media bias (Master's), computer vision (Bachelor's), and physics (minor).